longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/rwx-volumes.md

   parameters:
     shareManagerNodeSelector: label-key1:label-value1;label-key2:label-value2
   ```
-  In the above example, RWX volumes provisioned with this StorageClass will be scheduled on nodes that have the label key=val.
+  In this example, RWX volumes provisioned with the specified StorageClass will be scheduled on nodes with the labels `label-key1:label-value1` and `label-key2:label-value2`.

 ### Using `allowedTopologies`